bbchk/live/README.md

 <h2>Features 🚀</h2>

 1. **Product Listings**:
-   - **Browsing**: Browse a curated list of 1100 products, each having its specific description, characteristics.
+   - **Browsing**: Browse a curated list of 1100 products, each having its specific description and characteristics.
    - **Search**: Search products by its keywords
    - **Filtering**: Filter products by unique characteristics of products